Netflix (NFLX) Receives a Rating Update from a Top Analyst

-Monness analyst Brian White maintained a Buy rating on Netflix (NFLX) today and set a price target of $600.00.
-The company’s shares closed last Friday at $510.40.
+In a report released today, Maria Ripps from Canaccord Genuity maintained a Buy rating on Netflix (NFLX), with a price target of $630.00.
+The company’s shares closed last Tuesday at $494.25.

-According to TipRanks.com, White is a top 100 analyst with an average return of 32.7% and a 78.6% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Alphabet Class A.
+According to TipRanks.com, Ripps is a top 100 analyst with an average return of 70.8% and a 76.4% success rate.
+Ripps covers the Technology sector, focusing on stocks such as Spotify Technology SA, Zillow Group Class A, and Alphabet Class A.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $589.82 average price target, a 15.4% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $589.82 average price target, which is a 18.0% upside from current levels.
 In a report issued on January 7, Cowen & Co. also maintained a Buy rating on the stock with a $650.00 price target.

 See today’s analyst top recommended stocks >>